dcruceanu/office-js-docs-pr/docs/excel/custom-functions-authentication.md

 # Authentication

 You may wish to verify that a user is authenticated before allowing them access to your custom functions.
-Implementing authentication for custom functions does not differ significantly in process from most Office add-ins, but there are some specific APIs used by custom functions which you should use.
+Implementing authentication for custom functions does not differ significantly in process from most Office add-ins, but there are some specific APIs used by custom functions that you should use.

 ## AsyncStorage

-The `AsyncStorage` is common and accessible to both custom functions and UI elements of your add-in such as the task pane.
-Because of this commonality, you can use it to store information which needs to pass back and forth between these parts of your add in.
-For example, if a user enters their credentials through a UI element, resulting access and refresh tokens can be captured and stored in `AsyncStorage` which also makes this information available to custom functions.
+The `AsyncStorage` object is common and accessible to both custom functions and UI elements of your add-in such as the task pane.
+Because of this commonality, you can use it to store information that needs to pass back and forth between these parts of your add in.

+For example, if a user enters their credentials through a UI element like the task pane, you should store the resulting tokens in `AsyncStorage` if your custom function makes use of them.

 Additionally,  `AsyncStorage` offers a sandboxed environment on a user's device and cannot be accessed by other add-ins.

-There are some locations which should not be used to store data if you are using custom functions:
+Note that there are some locations which should not be used to store data if you are using custom functions:

 - [`localStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage): Custom functions do not have access to the global `window` object and therefore have no access to data stored in `localStorage`.

 - `Office.context.document.settings`:  `Office.context.document.settings` is not secure and information can be extracted by anyone that has access to the document either directly, through your add-in or through another add-in.

 ## Dialog API